This story originally aired in May of 2017.

 If you want to try and evaluate a tax break for yourself, let’s take the Mid-Market one as an example.
 It's clear that it brought new businesses to that part of San Francisco, but it is unclear how much money it actually cost the city.
 So if you like what it did and are fine with uncertainty around costs, then corporate tax incentives might be a policy that you should support in the future.

-This story is a part of Hey Area, KALW's collaborative reporting project.
+This question came to KALW through Hey Area, a crowdsourced, collaborative reporting project.
 Got a question for Hey Area?
 Ask it below.

 About Hey Area asker Eli Dart